jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 ----------
 ## Installing Mod PCB

 Solder the pin headers to the inside of the mother board as shown in the photo.
-Note you need 3 pins in a row but have to skip the middle one.
-You might want to cut off the middle one before hand.

 Solder two jumper wires as shown in the photo.